tomarv2/nifi/README.md

 **Tip**

-- The best to rename k8s config files is to search and replace `sample-sync` with the required name
+- The best way to use k8s related files just search and replace `sample-sync` with the required name and you are ready to go.